livrich/data_structure_tutorial/3_tree.md

 ## Basic Operations
 ### Inserting
 Inserting into a BST is a recursive operation:
-* Base Case - If there is space to add the node (subtree is empty), then the correct place has been foudn and the item can be inserted.
+* Base Case - If there is space to add the node (subtree is empty), then the correct place has been found and the item can be inserted.
 * Smaller Problem - Insert a value into either the left subtree or the right subtree based on the value.

 Example: